Stars, brain waves and atom bombs: 9 great pieces of classical music inspired by science

 Philip Glass, Einstein on the Beach (1976)

 It is well known that Einstein was fond of music, playing the violin and piano while enjoying Bach and Beethoven’s work.
-But as someone who was left cold by Debussy and Wagner, one can only imagine what he might have thought of Glass’s first opera, Einstein on the Beach.
+But as someone who was left cold by Debussy and Wagner, one can only imagine what he might have thought of Philip Glass’s first opera, Einstein on the Beach.
 The work gets rid of usual orchestral arrangements of operas in favour of simply synthesisers, woodwind and voices, and has four acts, stretching over five hours, without a specific plot, but making reference to events throughout Einstein’s life.

 David Sulzer, Reading Stephen Colbert (2012)